-Centrally Administered Awards by Departmental Nomination are based on nomination by departments.
-Nominations are sent to Graduate Division and a central faculty fellowship committee makes the selection.
-All nominees must be admitted Fall quarter and maintain continuous fulltime enrollment as well as remain in good academic standing for the duration of their award.
+Centrally Administered Fellowships for incoming students are by Departmental nomination only.
+Nominations are sent to Graduate Division and awards are made by multi-disciplinary faculty fellowship committee and the Dean of Graduate Division.
+All nominees must be admitted Fall quarter and maintain continuous full time enrollment as well as remain in good academic standing for the duration of their award.

 For details about these awards, please visit the graduate Division’s fellowship webpage http://www.graddiv.ucsb.edu/financial/awards.htm

 There is currently no application process for Block Grant awards for newly admitted students.
 Department and/or emphasis faculty make award decisions based on a number of criteria - recruitment, financial need, academic promise, etc. Notification of awards is communicated to newly admitted students by the student’s assigned faculty advisor and in writing by the Gevirtz Graduate School of Education's Student Affairs Office.